decentralized-identity/trust-establishment/spec/spec.md

 ## Status of This Document

 Trust Establishment is a _STRAWMAN_ specification under development within the Decentralized Identity Foundation (DIF).
-It incorporates requirements and learnings from related work of many active industry players into a shared specification that meets the collective needs of the community.
+It incorporates requirements and learning from related work of many active industry players into a shared specification that meets the collective needs of the community.

-This specification is regularly updated to reflect relevant changes, and we encourage active engagement on [GitHub](https://github.com/decentralized-identity/trust-establishment/issues) and other mediums (e.g., [DIF Slack](https://difdn.slack.com/archives/C4X50SNUX)).
+This specification is regularly updated to reflect relevant changes, and we encourage active engagement on [GitHub](https://github.com/decentralized-identity/trust-establishment/issues) and other mediums (e.g. [DIF Slack](https://difdn.slack.com/archives/C4X50SNUX)).

 ## Terminology